 - Views lab results inter-relationally.

-- Focuses on preventive, natural, and/or minimally invasive solutions with minimal to no side-effects when possible.
+- Focuses on preventive, minimally invasive, and/or natural remedies and solutions with minimal to no side-effects when possible.

 - Emphasizes Terrain Theory and optimization of the host’s (your) resilience, instead of fearing pathogens.
 Sees the mainstream perception that pathogens/parasites are inherently dangerous as reductive.